JAMJU/Cogsci2020-Perceptimatic-English/README.md

 `python script_get_file_distance.py M/ DATA/all_triplets.csv $file_delta.csv$ $distance$ DATA/english/all_aligned_clean_english.csv DATA/french/all_aligned_clean_french.csv False`

-`$distance$` can be 'euclidean', 'kl' or 'cosine': it is the distance you want to use for the DTW.
+`$distance$` can be 'euclidean', 'kl' (symmetrised Kullblack Leibler divergence) or 'cosine': it is the distance you want to use for the DTW.
 This can adapted if your representations are not numerical.

 This file creates a csv file with the delta distances of your model for each triplet ($file_delta.csv$).
 The script also print the ABX accuracies over the dataset (for English stimuli and French stimuli).